K-4th Educational Therapist and Social Emotional Learning Coordinator

 This is a place that mirrors my deeply held beliefs about social justice, diversity, and a foundation in the arts as part of any great education.

 I was born and raised in San Francisco, and am a proud product of SF independent schools (Burke’s and University High School).
 I spent my collegiate years at Tufts University outside Boston, earning a BA in Drama and English, and taught at the university’s preschool in my senior year.
 Afterwards, I spent a year teaching at the Bank Street School in New York before returning to Tufts for a dual master’s degree in Child Development and Education.
 After a decade back East, I returned to San Francisco and was thrilled to find the SFS community.
 This is a place that mirrors my deeply held beliefs about social justice, diversity, and a foundation in the arts as part of any great education.

 I have worked at SFS from 2010-20 as the 4th Grade Teacher, Communications & Marketing Manager, and 1st Grade Co-Head Teacher.
 I have been in private practice as a parenting coach and educational therapist and recently completing graduate studies in Educational Therapy at UC Riverside.

-Outside of school, I’ve spent nearly 20 years as a professional improv comedy performer, teacher, and director.
-I bring much of that training into school life, and have found that improv helps children (and adults!) to become better, more empathetic communicators, more flexible thinkers, and more resilient in all areas of life.
+Outside of school, I’ve spent nearly 20 years as a professional improv performer, nonprofit theater owner, marketing director, and corporate trainer, and have enjoyed bringing all of that experience to my work at SFS.
+I love incorporating improv into school life, and have found that improv helps children (and adults!) to become better, more empathetic communicators, more flexible thinkers, and more resilient in all areas.
 I also love spending time with my husband Paul and our son, who is a member of the SFS class of 2028!